rendon/blog/views/adventofcode2015-part1/source.md

 end
 ```

-<p>For v2: The same as v1, just add one more zero.
+For v2: The same as v1, just add one more zero.

 ```ruby
 require 'digest'